 More prescient is the ethnologist’s observation that “there’s money to be made in a documentary done right”, before reminding Heyerdahl to take the camera’s lens cap off.

 Herman Watzinger was a refrigeration engineer, not a refrigerator salesman.
-He also didn’t harpoon the whale shark.
+Also, it was Erik Hesselberg who harpooned the whale shark, not Watzinger.

 Thor Heyerdahl’s wife did not write him a letter to be read at the end of the expedition.